royyi/group10-music-classifier/README.md

 - `web_app` contains all codes needed for lauching the web app
 - `more_files` contains some unused files

-## Lauch app with local flask backend
+## Lauch web app with local flask backend
 ### Set up flask backend
 #### Do the following steps if you don't have flask installed
-1. cd into the "flask-music-classifier" directory on your computer
+1. `cd web_app` to enter `web_app` folder
-2. Create py venv
+2. Optional: Create py venv
-3. `pip install flask`
+3. Run `pip install flask` if you haven't installed flask

-#### Run `flask run` if already have flask installed
-Check if endpoints are up in http://localhost:5000/
+4. Run `flask run` and check if endpoints are up in http://localhost:5000/

 ### Lauch app
 1. Run `cd frontend` to enter frontend code folder